 In this guide, we rely heavily on definitions from AIMA – a book on modern Artificial Intelligence.
 These definitions may sound familiar to you if you’ve studied computer science.
 For everyone else, we offer a greatly simplified and condensed version, but you can always refer to the original book.

-While a simple agent perceives its environment through sensors and acts on it through actuators, a true AI agent includes an "engine".
+While a simple agent perceives its environment through sensors and acts on it through actuators, a true AI agent includes a "reasoning engine".
 This engine autonomously makes rational decisions based on the environment and its actions.
 According to AIMA: “For each possible percept sequence, a rational agent should select an action that is expected to maximize its performance measure, given the evidence provided by the percept sequence and whatever built-in knowledge the agent has”.

-Large Language Models and multimodal LLMs are at the core of modern AI agents as they provide this layer of reasoning and can readily measure performance.
-We’ll talk about it more in the next sections.
+Large Language Models and multimodal LLMs are at the core of modern AI agents as they provide a reasoning layer and can readily measure performance.
+Check the FAQ section for details.

 💡